MitudruDutta/Healthcare-Premium-Prediction/README.md

 A machine learning-powered web application that predicts health insurance premiums based on personal demographics, health indicators, and insurance plan details.

+## 🌐 Live Demo

+**Try the app now**: [https://predxhealth.streamlit.app/](https://predxhealth.streamlit.app/)

+The application is deployed and ready to use!
+Simply enter your details to get an instant premium prediction.

 ## 🌟 Features

 - **Age-Segmented Models**: Different models for young adults (≤25) and adults (>25)